-Wallenstam AB (publ) leads structurally, with valuation as the clearest single gap between the two profiles.
+The structural profiles are close, with Wallenstam AB (publ) carrying a narrow edge on growth.
 Prologis still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Prologis carries the stronger setup — intact trend against Wallenstam AB (publ)'s broken trend.
 That leaves a split case: the structural lead stays with Wallenstam AB (publ), but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (PLD: Russell 1000, WALL-B.ST: STOXX 600).